Israel Movement for Reform and Progressive Judaism: History

-Some of the earliest Reform rabbis to settle in what would become Israel included Rabbi Judah Leon Magnes, who was the first Chancellor of the Hebrew University of Jerusalem and in 1938, became its President.
-Rabbi Meir Elk, who graduated from the liberal Breslau Rabbinical Seminary in Germany (now in Wroclaw, Poland), founded the Leo Baeck School in Haifa.
+Some of the earliest Reform rabbis to settle in what would become Israel included Judah Leon Magnes, who was the first chancellor of the Hebrew University of Jerusalem and in 1938 became its president.
+Meir Elk, who graduated from the liberal Breslau Rabbinical Seminary in Germany (in what is now Wrocław, Poland), founded the Leo Baeck School in Haifa.

-The first Reform congregation in Israel opened in Jerusalem in 1958, and it was named Congregation "Har'el".
-A conference open to the public who wished to see a Jewish alternative to the Orthodox Movement took place in 1965.
+The first Reform congregation in Israel, Congregation Har'el, opened in Jerusalem in 1958.
+A conference open to the public who wished to see a Jewish alternative to the Orthodox movement took place in 1965.
 This strengthened the relationship between the six existing congregations, and served as the cornerstone for the establishment of the Israel Movement for Progressive Judaism (IMPJ).
 The IMPJ officially became an organization in Israel in 1971.
-The Hebrew Union College-Jewish Institute of Religion, the rabbinical college of Reform Judaism, began its Rabbinical Studies program in Israel in 1974, and in 1980, the first Reform rabbi was ordained by the HUC.
-The headquarters of the World Union for Progressive Judaism was moved to Jerusalem in 1973.
+The Hebrew Union College – Jewish Institute of Religion, the rabbinical college of Reform Judaism, began its Rabbinical Studies program in Israel in 1974, and in 1980, the first Reform rabbi was ordained by the HUC.
+The headquarters of the World Union for Progressive Judaism moved to Jerusalem in 1973.